-Marvel’s Thor: Ragnarok Synopsis Confirms Thor v.
+Marvel’s ‘Thor: Ragnarok’ Synopsis Confirms Thor v.
 Hulk Battle Rumors

 Ever since the brief confrontation between The Hulk and Thor in The Avengers (2012), fans have been looking forward to a main confrontation between the two superheroes.
 Their wish is about to be fulfilled, and hopefully, the action would be even more explosive than when Tony Stark, dressed in his Hulkbuster suit, subdued The Hulk.

-But without Mjolnr, Thor might really need a Hulkbuster suit, as Hemsworth suggested.
+But without Mjolnir, Thor might really need a Hulkbuster suit, as Hemsworth suggested.

-[Featured image by Marvel Studios]
+[Featured Image by Marvel Studios]